-On Memorial Day, Amanda Uechi Ronan honors the contributions of horses in warfare with a glimpse into history.
+On this Memorial Day, we look back on how Amanda Uechi Ronan honored the contributions of horses in warfare with a glimpse into history.

 The first records of horses used in warfare date to Eurasia between 4000 and 3000 BC.
 This Sumerian illustration, dated from 2500 BC, depicts horses pulling wagons.

 The earliest written training manual for war horses was a guide for training chariot horses written at approximately 1350 BC followed by a guide to training riding horses in 360 BC, written by Greek cavalry officer Xenophon.

 Knights of the Crusades,

 and Civil War soldiers all used the horse as a powerful weapon of war.

 A few of the more interesting facts I discovered were, “that stallions were often used as destriers due to their natural aggression.
 However, there may have been some use of mares by European warriors, and mares, who were quieter and less likely to call out and betray their position to the enemy, were the preferred war horse of the Moors, who invaded various parts of Southern Europe from 700 AD through the 15th century.
 Geldings were used in war by the Teutonic Knights, and known as monk horses.
 One advantage was if captured by the enemy, they could not be used to improve local bloodstock, thus maintaining the Knights’ superiority in horseflesh.” – WIKIPEDIA

 At the turn of the twentieth century during WWI, millions of horses were sent to the war front.